gustawL/gustawl.github.io/content/blog/how-people-panage-knowledge-in-their-second brains-a-case-study-with-industry-researchers-using-obsidian-2025.md

 ---
 **url**: https://arxiv.org/pdf/2509.20187

->Caveat <br>
+>[!Preprint status]
->Preprint status: This is a preprint, meaning it has not yet undergone formal peer review.
+>This is a preprint, meaning it has not yet undergone formal peer review.
 It is a legitimate scholarly work, but its findings should be read critically until validated in a peer‑reviewed venue.

 ---